kovach/web2/docs/live.md

 these immediate causes link together to form a directed graph.
 Graphs are easily represented as sets of tuples, so with the right machinery, our rule based language will serve us in analyzing provenance.
-We discuss this further in the later section on reflection.
+We discuss this further in the section on reflection.

+The datatypes used internally for our immediate cause relationship are given in the appendix.

 # Syntax Features
-We have attempted to avoid novelty in the language design.
+We have tried to avoid novelty in the language design.
 It extends traditional datalog with the following features:

   - unbound variables in rule heads
   - tuple deletion